In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or signed) or 16-bit (signed).

 Some example networks that contain quantised operators which can be compiled by Vela to run on the Ethos-U NPU can be found at: https://tfhub.dev/s?deployment-format=lite&q=quantized

-Please see Supported Operators for the list of supported operators in this release.
+Please see Vela Supported Operators for the list of operators supported in this release.

 Please see Vela Testing.